 The employee must complete the agency's grievance procedure before appealing to HRMS or the employee may request a waiver of this requirement using the SFN 53730 Employee Request for Waiver of Internal Agency Grievance Procedure form.
 If the agency has not established a grievance procedure or failed to respond to a grievance in a timely manner, the employee may appeal the employer action to HRMS.

 Appeals must be submitted to the Director of HRMS within 15 working days of service of the notice of results of the agency grievance procedure or within 15 working days from the date of the waiver.
 An additional 15 working days is not available if the requested waiver is denied.
 Employee appeals must be made on a completed SFN 3096 Appeal to ND Human Resource Management Services form.

 A job applicant must file a written appeal to the hiring agency's appointing authority before appealing to HRMS.
 Job applicants appealing the decision of the agency appointing authority must send a letter of appeal to the Director of HRMS within 15 working days of the service of notice of the agency appointing authority's response to the alleged discriminatory action.
 The letter of appeal must state the basis on which the applicant maintains discrimination occurred.

 The Director of HRMS shall submit a written request to the Director of the Office of Administrative Hearings to designate an administrative law judge to conduct the hearing, prepare findings of fact and conclusions of law, and issue a final order.

 An appeal of the administrative law judge's final order must be made to District Court within 30 days after notice of the decision was given.
-An appeal to the Supreme Court must be made within 60 days after the service of the notice of entry of judgement in the District Court.
+An appeal to the Supreme Court must be made within 60 days after the service of the notice of entry of judgment in the District Court.